 But before we begin, let me share a little bit of how I came to know this courageous young woman.
 It all started about 17 years ago when I met Andrew Stoecklein on a mission trip when he was just a kid.
 He won my heart over when he stepped up to fit my overstuffed suitcase into the overhead bin.
 Since that day, he has always held a special place in my heart and my prayers.

 Over the years, I had the privilege of watching Andrew marry Kayla, become our lead pastor, and witness his love for God and his family.
-After taking a sabbatical, Andrew returned and got a conversation started about mental illness at our church.
+After a sabbatical, Andrew returned and started a conversation about mental illness at our church.
 He amazed me with his transparency about his struggle with depression and anxiety.

 Soon after Andrew’s return to his position, he took his life, and our hearts shattered into a million pieces.
 With determination and courage, Kayla has written a beautiful book about their love story and journey with mental illness, which ultimately led to Andrew’s suicide.
-She is determined not to let the unexpected pain they endured go to waste.
-Below is an excerpt from her book, Fear Gone Wild
+She will not let her unexpected pain go to waste.
+Below is an excerpt from her book, Fear Gone Wild.

 Myth #1: Suicide is an unforgivable sin.